firecannons/My_Neat/README.md

 * Compile and run in Code::Blocks

 ## Background
-NEAT is a method proposed by Ken Stanley for optimizing neural networks.
+[NEAT](https://www.cs.ucf.edu/~kstanley/neat.html) is a method proposed by Ken Stanley et al. for optimizing neural networks.
 It adjusts the topology of the neural networks as well as their weights.